enspiral/handbook/guides/ops_processes.md

 * Enspiral Slack
 * Secret Enspiral Facebook Group
 * Cobudget
-* Added to the Foundation Google Apps Contributors Group
+* Added to the Foundation Contributors Group
 * Added to receive the [Onboarding Email Series](https://handbook.enspiral.com/guides/onboarding-info.html)

 If the new Contributor is getting an Enspiral Google Apps account, all of the above invites are generally sent to the new Google Apps account address unless the contributor prefers for these to be sent to their personal address.